janw-me/default-featured-image/readme.txt

 = 1.3 =
 * Filter `dfi_thumbnail_id` now also returns the post ID of the post (or any postype) that is being called.
 See the FAQ for new examples

+= 1.4 =
+* Added plugin images both the plugin header as the thumbnail.
+Based on the boat WP.org uses in it's theme previews
+* Fixed a bug where the ajax calls didn't return the DFI [forum thread](https://wordpress.org/support/topic/dfi-woocommerce-facetwp?replies=10)

 == Upgrade Notice ==

 = 1.0 =